 In these monthly expense reports, you’ll find a mix of fixed and variable expenses.
 In the fixed category you’ll find storage, insurance, the van payment, and my phone bill, which I try to keep consistent but sometimes has spillover data charges.
 In the variable category I’ll include gas, vehicle maintenance, items for the van (both fun and necessary), groceries, dining out, showers, laundry, and accommodation.
 I might include entertainment as well, but I haven’t decided yet.
 Is this something you’d be curious to see as well?
 Let me know in the comments at the end of this blog post.

-Okay, without further ado, here are the details of Vanlife Expenses June 2022.
+Okay, without further ado, here are the Vanlife Expenses June 2023 breakdown.

 Enjoying the content on Travel with TMc?
 Help the blog to grow & click the button below!